 As with any course at Schoolcraft College, the clinical component of the radiologic technology program will include weekly readings, assignments, and quizzes/tests.
 Students are expected to read the syllabus/assignment summary carefully and check Blackboard regularly for assignments and due dates.
-Evaluations will account for 15-20% of the overall clinical grade.
+Evaluations will account for 20-25% of the overall clinical grade.

-Discussion Board
+Discussion Board & Journals

 As part of the clinical process, we will periodically post questions or activities on Blackboard in the discussion board as a means to ensure that students remain engaged.
-These questions and activities will relate to or enhance the clinical experience and are mandatory.
-The clinical coordinator will send out an email through Blackboard notifying students when a new post is available, what the deadline is, and what the expectations are for responding.
+These questions and journal activities will relate to or enhance the clinical experience and are mandatory.
+The expectations and due dates will be made available at the start of the course.